 In the event that necessity requires your office to produce a PDF file, due to your normal program for redacting certain information and such that native files cannot be produced as they are maintained in the normal course of business, in order to provide all requested information each PDF file should be produced in separate folders named by the custodian, and accompanied by a load file to ensure the requested information appropriate for that discrete record is associated with that record.
 The required fields and format of the data to be provided within the load file can be found in Addendum A of the above-cited SEC Data Standards.
 All produced PDFs must be text searchable.

-We appreciate the inclusion of an index.
+We appreciate the inclusion of an index of redacted information and records withheld in full.